Integrations/Amazon Bedrock

 Lambda action group handler

-Add Veto authorization inside your Lambda handler.
+Add Veto guardrails inside your Lambda handler.
 When Bedrock invokes the Lambda with an action group request, Veto evaluates the action and arguments against your policies before your business logic executes.

 import json